-1. RAISE THE ALARM BY SHOUTING FIRE 2.
-DIAL 0121 41 44444 (or 44444 on any internal telephone) and give details to security 3.
-REPORT incident to Jarratt Hall site staff immediately 4.
-ATTEMPT to extinguish the fire with the appliances available (BUT DO NOT PUT YOURSELF AT RISK) 5.
+- 1. RAISE THE ALARM BY SHOUTING FIRE - 2.
+DIAL 44444 on the telephone in the hallway and give details to Security - 3.
+REPORT incident to the Vale site staff immediately - 4.
+ATTEMPT to extinguish the fire with the appliances available (BUT DO NOT PUT YOURSELF AT RISK) - 5.
 EVACUATE THE FLAT